 - The top universities value language skills and many will hesitate to accept an applicant for any course if they do not possess a GCSE qualification in a foreign language

 - Language learning is good for you!
 Speaking more than one language increases brain capacity and improves memory

 - Another language makes you stand out from the crowd.
 Added to that, you will be able to work anywhere in the world

 - English and Welsh are not enough.
 The world is a much smaller place and you will be appreciated for learning to speak another language and learning to understand another culture

 - Learning another language is a valuable skill in today’s economic market; once you have one language, you can use your skills to teach others

 - It’s an impressive achievement, learning another language.
 You will be the envy of friends and family!

-There are numerus career pathways when you study a language.
-Previous students have gone on to a variety of careers, including: telecommunications, British Airways personnel, Marketing in the UK and overseas, banking, catering, law, lecturing, medicine, publishing, sports, tourism, civil service, foreign office, armed forces.
-Any field is open to you with a language.
+There are numerous career pathways when you study a language.
+Previous pupils have gone on to a variety of careers, including: telecommunications, British Airways personnel, marketing in the UK and overseas, banking, catering, law, lecturing, medicine, publishing, sports, tourism, civil service, Foreign Office, armed forces… any field is open to you with a language.